 I have traveled to New Zealand twice: in 2004 and in 2010.
-This map of New Zealand is included to illustrate just how little of New Zealand I managed to cover in these two trips.
+The map of New Zealand is included to illustrate just how little of New Zealand I managed to cover in these two trips.
 The section of the North Island between Te Kuiti in the south and Ahipara near the northern tip of the North Island is the area of New Zealand I have visited.
 As I always say, leave some destinations for a future trip.
-Google Map of the area

 North Island, New Zealand – 16 days – Oct 22 – Nov 6, 2010

 My friends and I arrived in Auckland, New Zealand aboard the ms Volendam on the morning of October 22, 2010, after spending the previous 30 days cruising from Vancouver, Canada – 2010 South Pacific Cruise.
 The ship stopped in Bay of Islands and Tauranga before our disembarkation in Auckland.

 Once we disembarked in Auckland on October 22, 2010, we spent the next 16 days touring through the North Island in a rental car, staying in B&Bs.
 We left New Zealand aboard a Qantas flight on November 6, 2010.